Lombiq/Orchard-Training-Demo-Module/Readme.md

 The [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) repository showcases such a web app.
 (And it also contains all of Lombiq's open-source Orchard themes and modules as a bonus!
 Check it out for what we have already solved for you.)
 So if you want to skip ahead you can just use that directly.
 If you feel adventurous then by all means create your own app as explained below!

 1. Create a new web project using [the Init-OrchardCore script from the Utility Scripts project](https://github.com/Lombiq/Utility-Scripts).
 You can also follow the slightly more involved [official documentation](https://docs.orchardcore.net/en/dev/docs/getting-started/templates/#generate-an-orchard-cms-web-application) on how the use the code generation templates.
 Be sure not to disable logging (it's enabled by default) when using the template otherwise logging won't work.
 If you're starting an app from scratch it's highly recommended to use the templates instead of creating it manually.
 2. Add this project and Lombiq.VueJs to the solution.
 For Lombiq.VueJs use a folder named exactly "Lombiq.VueJs".
+Be sure to read the Vue.js module's Readme on what to install for it to build properly!
 3. Add these projects as references to the web project.
 4. Set the web project as the startup project and run it (F5 or CTRL+F5).
 5. Setup the website using the "Training Demo" recipe.